Brake Calipers - How Do They Work?

 However, as it would be rather impractical and dangerous to have a braking mechanism on the outside of a car’s wheel, they have the trusty brake rotor (or disc).

 Now, regardless of how nice and expensive your bike is, a car is a very big, heavy and dangerous machine.
 The simple metal carriers and rubber pads like those on a bike are simply not going to stop a 2 tonne vehicle traveling at 70mph.
+Brake performance has to be ratcheted up.

 Being cast from iron, they are incredibly strong as they are required to resist high forces from rotation, high heat fluctuation from friction and high pressure (more on this later).